rs-workspace/release-butler/README.md

 3. Release Butler will create a pull request with the version bump to `v1.2.3` and the provided changelog.
 4. Merge the pull request to complete the release process.

+## Languages Supported

+Currently, only rust is supported and we are planning to add support for numerous other languages/package manager support.
+If you are interested, please communicate with the maintainers (via issues) before contributing.

 ## License